alexSmkh/where_to_go/README.md

 }
 ```

-Run command: `./manage.py load_place --path [path]`, `path` - the path to file or directory path containing the json files.
+Run command: `./manage.py load_place --path [path]`, `path` - the path to file or directory containing the json files.

 Test places data located in the `seed_place_data` directory.